Guide · April 2, 2026 · 13 min read

 Several tools now support Perplexity-specific tracking, but coverage varies significantly.
 When evaluating options, look for these capabilities:

-Tools in this space include friction AI, Otterly, and Profound.
+AI visibility platforms in this space include friction AI, Otterly, and Profound.
 Each approaches Perplexity tracking differently:

 Whichever tool you evaluate, check whether it differentiates between a Perplexity citation (clickable, traffic-driving) and a ChatGPT mention (no referral link).
-Some platforms combine Perplexity data with other AI providers but don't surface Perplexity-specific citations — which defeats the purpose.
+Some platforms combine Perplexity data with other AI providers but don't surface Perplexity-specific citations, which defeats the purpose.

 The Perplexity API is also an option for teams with engineering resources who want to build custom tracking pipelines.